timothyarthur/annotate/index.md

 __24.__ Return to your Browser and refresh the page. (or if you have closed the page, go to “localhost:4000/annotate/”).

 __25.__ Select the issue you’ve completed, then select the page of advertisements.
 Click on the speech bubbles to see your content and confirm your annotations exist.
+(Note: If the annotations do not appear, try repeating from step 19.)